Residency Application FAQ

 AOA status can be changed.
 As soon as nominations are available, you can add the information.

 "Tokens" are electronic codes that allow you to register and access MyERAS (your personal workstation in ERAS) online.
-Tokens will be available on or toward the end of May and will be emailed to you.
+Tokens will be available Fall of M3 year and will be emailed to you.
 This number will be used one time only to access the MyERAS application, at which time the AAMC ID Number will be assigned.
 Once you obtain your token from our office, you should go to the MyERAS website and click on "register."
 After registering, you will be assigned an AAMC ID Number.
 We strongly recommend that you place the number in a safe place, as you will need it several times during the course of this process.

-The ERAS website opens April 15 for applicants to register.
+AWOME will notify students when the ERAS website opens for applicants to register.
 It is recommended that you register on MyERAS as soon as possible.
 It is important to register early.
 Our office cannot begin working on your supporting documents until you have registered.
 To register, go to the MyERAS log-in.
 Click on "register" to access the registration page.
 Enter your token correctly and carefully answer all required questions.

-You can apply to programs starting Sept.
-15. Programs will start to download your information on Sept.
+You can apply to programs starting early September, AWOME will notify students with the specific date.
+Programs will start to download your information on Sept.
 15.

 ERAS does not set program application deadlines; the individual programs set the deadlines.
 You should contact the programs directly for their deadlines.
 The ERAS PostOffice closes on May 31 every year to prepare for the next ERAS application season.